 Day 2: Pearl Harbor

 Most likely you'll be awake early, so take advantage of it: Drive or take a tour bus to the USS Arizona Memorial at Pearl Harbor.
 Entry is free.
 The best time to go is early in the morning; by the afternoon, the lines are 2 hours long.
 Next, stop by the USS Missouri Memorial, the USS Bowfin Submarine Museum and Park, and the Pacific Aviation Museum Pearl Harbor.
-On your way back, either head for the beach at Ala Moana Beach Park or embark on a shopping spree across the street at the Ala Moana Shopping Center.
 Plan a dinner in Honolulu or surrounding areas.

 Day 3: The Polynesian Cultural Center

 You might want to sleep late today.
 Around or after noon, head for the Polynesian Cultural Center, in Laie.
 Allow at least 2 hours (if not the entire afternoon) to tour this mini-glimpse of the Pacific, where you'll walk through various "villages" filled with interactive activities, entertainment, and cultural events.
-Continue driving down the coast road to the small town of Kailua, and eat dinner at Lucy's Grill 'n Bar to avoid heavy traffic over the Pali back to Waikiki.
+Continue to dinner at Haleiwa Joes to avoid heavy traffic over the Pali back to Waikiki.